nkemdilimjulie/DCI-backend-python-course-2024-till-2025/python-basics/lesson-2024-09-12/README.md

 - **O(2^n)**: Exponential time - Occurs in algorithms that solve problems by brute-force approaches, such as recursive algorithms solving the traveling salesman problem.

+### 4. **Why is Big O Important?**

+- **Predict Performance:** Big O helps developers predict how an algorithm will scale with larger input sizes.
+- **Optimize Code:** By understanding the time complexity, you can choose or design algorithms that perform efficiently for your use case.
+- **Comparing Algorithms:** Big O allows you to compare the efficiency of different algorithms for the same problem.